 '''

 def foo(n):

 my_list = []

 for i in range(n):

 num = np.random.randint(-9,9)

 my_list.append(num)

 evens = 0

 for j in range(n):

-if my_list[j] % 2 == 0:
+if j%2 == 0:

 evens += my_list[j]

 return my_list, evens

 '''

-Walk through the code line by line to determine what the code is accomplishing.
-Using %prun, find out which portions of the code below require the most runtime.
-Rewrite the function to perform the same task in a more efficient way using the optimization techniques we have discussed.
+Hint: If you are unsure where to begin optimizing, walk through the code line by line to determine what the code is accomplishing.
+Then, write your own function to perform the same task in a more efficient way using the optimization techniques we have discuessed.

-Numba
+Compiling Using Numba

 Though it is much easier to write simple, readable code in Python, it is also much slower than compiled languages such as C. Compiled languages, in general, are much faster.
-Numba is a tool that uses just-in-time (JIT) compilation to optimize code, meaning that the code is compiled right before it is executed.
+Numba is a tool that you can use to optimize your code.
+Numba uses just-in-time (JIT) compilation.

+This means that the code is compiled right before it is executed.
 We will discuss this process a bit later in this section.
 The API for using Numba is incredibly simple.
 All one has to do is import Numba and add the @jit function decorator to your function.
 The following code would be a Numba equivalent to Problem 3.